xuankimtran/docs-1/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

     <img src="https://github.com/katalon-studio/docs-images/raw/59a8792abbe002830ddd808284c7a51a43fb5acb/katalon-studio/tutorials/shadow_dom_elements_testing/KS-DOM-Property-of-shadow-host.png" width="70%" alt="Identify the property of shadow host">

     - The property of the child object.
-The child object is the inspecting shadow DOM elements.
+The child object is the shadow DOM elements we are inspecting.
 In this example, we look at the property of the search bar's elements.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/shadow_dom_elements_testing/KS-DOM-Property-of-shadow-DOM-elements.png" width="70%" alt="Identify the property of child object">